 Best Memory Foam: Cabeau Evolution S3 Travel Pillow at Amazon

 "Adjusts to your unique form and supports vital points."

 Our Top Picks

 If you often find yourself nodding off on the airplane only to jerk awake when your head falls forward, then a pillow with extra chin support is an ideal choice.
 The BCozzy pillow has a classic “U shape” design and raised back for added support behind your head, but wraps completely around for support under your chin, too.
 The pillow can also be folded to help travelers who rest their head to the side.
-Two sizes are available for adults (12 x 10 x 3.5 inches) or children (9.5 x 8 x 2.5 inches) and works in aisle, middle or window seats.
-The BCozzy is made of washable polyester and compresses into a backpack or carry-on.
-It is available in pink, red, grey or blue.
+Two sizes are available for adults (12 x 10 x 3.5 inches) or children (9.5 x 8 x 2.5 inches) and works in the aisle, middle, or window seats.
+This airplane pillow is made of washable polyester and compresses into a backpack or carry-on.
+It is available in pink, red, grey, or blue.

-If you find yourself resting your head on the tray table to try and get some shut eye, then the Comroll Travel Pillow is for you.
+If you find yourself resting your head on the tray table to try and get some shut-eye, then the Comroll Airplane Pillow is for you.
 While most tray table pillows are massive and cumbersome, the Comroll pillow is quickly and easily inflatable, so it can compress down to a small pouch that can be attached to luggage.
-The design allows travelers to rest their face inside of the pillow – adding darkness when you need it – and space to comfortably rest your arms through the pillow.
+The design allows travelers to rest his or her face inside of the pillow – adding darkness when you need it – and space to comfortably rest your arms through the pillow.
 The ergonomic design adds front support and features soft, washable material.
 Although the design of this pillow offers some much-needed rest for air travelers, it isn’t very useful outside of an airplane or train.

 Best Inflatable: AirComfy Push Button Inflatable Daydreamer